 Our cauda equina syndrome experts can tell you the likely value of your claim once you provide us with information about your condition.

 Yes there is.
 In most personal injury claims the time limit is three years from the date of injury or diagnosis.
 However, in medical negligence claims, the three-year time limit can start from when you reasonably judged that your injuries were caused by medical negligence or delayed diagnosis.

 We advise anyone who thinks they might have developed cauda equina syndrome as a result of medical negligence to contact us as soon as possible to ensure the claim is launched within the time limit.

-Our medical negligence specialists will gather evidence to establish the facts and will work with you to build a strong claim for compensation.
+Our cauda equina syndrome lawyers will gather evidence to establish the facts and work with you to build a strong claim for compensation.